The antimicrobial agents discussed in this chapter may be assigned to three groups:

 They also are effective against some microorganisms, such as Rickettsia, Coxiella burnetii, Mycoplasma pneumoniae, Chlamydia spp., Legionella spp., Ureaplasma, some atypical mycobacteria, and Plasmodium spp., that are resistant to cell-wall-active antimicrobial agents.
 The tetracyclines are active against many spirochetes, including Borrelia recurrentis, Borrelia burgdorferi (Lyme disease), Treponema pallidum (syphilis), and Treponema pertenue.
 Tetracyclines are active against Chlamydia and Mycoplasma.
 Some nontuberculosis strains of mycobacteria (e.g., M. marinum) also are susceptible.
 They are not active against fungi.
 Demeclocycline, tetracycline, minocycline, and doxycycline are available in the U.S. for systemic use.
 Other derivatives are available in other countries.
 The more lipophilic drugs, minocycline and doxycycline, usually are the most active by weight, followed by tetracycline.
 Resistance of a bacterial strain to any one member of the class may or may not result in cross-resistance to other tetracyclines.
 Tigecycline is generally, although not universally, active against organisms that are susceptible to tetracyclines as well as those with acquired resistance to tetracyclines (Gales et al., 2008).

-Bacterial strains with tetracycline minimum inhibitory concentrations (MICs) ≤4 μg/mL are considered susceptible except for Haemophilus influenzae and Streptococcus pneumoniae, whose susceptibility breakpoints (defined as the upper limit of ...
+Bacterial strains with tetracycline minimum inhibitory concentrations (MICs) ≤4 μg/mL are considered susceptible except for Haemophilus influenzae and Streptococcus pneumoniae, whose susceptibility breakpoints (defined as the upper limit of the concentration ...